Erlangen program: Abstract returns from the Erlangen program

 Quite often, it appears there are two or more distinct geometries with isomorphic automorphism groups.
 There arises the question of reading the Erlangen program from the abstract group, to the geometry.

 One example: oriented (i.e., reflections not included) elliptic geometry (i.e., the surface of an n-sphere with opposite points identified) and oriented spherical geometry (the same non-Euclidean geometry, but with opposite points not identified) have isomorphic automorphism group, SO(n+1) for even n.
 These may appear to be distinct.
 It turns out, however, that the geometries are very closely related, in a way that can be made precise.

 To take another example, elliptic geometries with different radii of curvature have isomorphic automorphism groups.
 That does not really count as a critique as all such geometries are isomorphic.
 General Riemannian geometry falls outside the boundaries of the program.

-Complex, dual and double (aka split-complex) numbers appear as homogeneous spaces SL(2,R)/H for the group SL(2,R) and its subgroups H=A, N, K. The group SL(2,R) acts on these homogeneous spaces by linear fractional transformations and a large portion of the respective geometries can be obtained in a uniform way from the Erlangen programme.
+Complex, dual and double (also known as split-complex) numbers appear as homogeneous spaces SL(2,R)/H for the group SL(2,R) and its subgroups H=A, N, K. The group SL(2,R) acts on these homogeneous spaces by linear fractional transformations and a large portion of the respective geometries can be obtained in a uniform way from the Erlangen program.

 Some further notable examples have come up in physics.